Aeroluna/LunaCoopMod/README.md

   - Argus Crystal additionally grants Signifiers full energy.
   - Dark Archon upgrades moved to Templar Archives.

 A cut unit from the LOTV campaign reimagined.
 Astral Storm provides detection outside of Oracles.
 Aurora Veil massively helps non-cloaked units like Stalkers, Centurions, Dark Archons, and Void Rays benefit from Vorazun's stealth perks and makes them viable.
-The addition of a damaging spellcaster also helps improve the value of increased energy regeneration from Vorazun's level 15 perk.
+Can also heal units after they use Emergency Recall.

 - Reworked Dark Archons to no longer be trained at a gateway, but instead from merging two Dark Templar or Signifiers.
 - Increased Dark Archon weapon damage to 25 (+10 vs Biological)